MAIF/shapash/docs/index.rst

 **The objectives of Shapash:**
 ------------------------------

-- To display clear and understandable results: Plots and outputs use explicit labels for each feature and its modalities:
+- Provide clear and understandable results: Plots and outputs use explicit labels for each feature and its modalities:

 .. image:: ./_static/shapash-contribution_plot-example.png
    :width: 500px
    :align: center

-- To allow Data Scientists to quickly understand their models by using a **webapp** to easily navigate between global and local explainability, and understand how the different features contribute: `Live Demo shapash-monitor <https://shapash-demo.ossbymaif.fr/>`__
+- Enable Data Scientists to quickly comprehend their models using a **web app** for seamless navigation between global and local explainability, and to understand how different features contribute: `Live Demo shapash-monitor <https://shapash-demo.ossbymaif.fr/>`__

 .. image:: ./_static/shapash-webapp-demo.gif
    :width: 700px
    :align: center
    :target: https://shapash-demo.ossbymaif.fr/

-- To **Summarize and export** the local explanation: **Shapash** proposes a short and clear local explanation.
-It allows each user, whatever their Data backround is, to understand a local prediction of a supervised model, thanks to a summarized and straightforward explanation
+- **Summarize and export** local explanations: **Shapash** offers concise and transparent local explanations, allowing users of any data background to understand a local prediction of a supervised model through a simplified and straightforward explanation.

 .. image:: ./_static/shapash-local_plot-example.png
    :width: 600px